harquail/portfolio-wintersmith/contents/portfolio/quyen-logo/index.md

 ---

-To reach the final logo, I interviewed the client several times, creating a mindmap of potential logo ideas, an inspiration board, and several design iterations.
+To reach the final logo, I interviewed the client many times, creating a mindmap of potential logo ideas, an inspiration board, and several design iterations.

 [![](nook_quyen_thumbnails_0.jpg)](nook_quyen_thumbnails_0.jpg)